 Heat Pump – Running Cost

-Heat Pumps can be Cheaper to run then other hot water services and in most cases they can be cheaper to run buy then a solar hot water system on you roof.
+Heat Pumps can be Cheaper to run than other hot water services and in most cases, they can be cheaper to run buy than a solar hot water system on your roof.

 Heat Pump Water Heaters

 In Australia, HPWHs make up around 3 percent of water heaters in use.
 At the time of the 2012 product profile, there were approximately 18 brands and about 80 separate models of HPWH on the market in Australia, and 9 brands and 25 models in New Zealand.